 “It’s best to make sure you are at least contributing up to what your employer is matching,” said Kristine Batch, senior vice president and senior regional delivery manager at UMB Bank.
 “You don’t want to miss out on free money.
 The small amount of money being taken out of your account now will add up, growing over decades and help you reach your financial goals.”

 As your salary increases, ramp up the percentage of your income that you are contributing to the plan.
 The benefits for savers in their 20s are huge.
-There is no bigger ally on the road to successfully saving for retirement than the gift of time and the benefits of compounding interest.
+There is no bigger ally on the road to successfully saving for retirement than the gift of time and the benefits of compound interest.

 “So a good guide would be to start with, say, $5,000 when you’re young.
 And as you age, keep setting more and more aside, as you really can never have enough saved for emergencies,” he said.